 You will always see me wearing a wide-brimmed hat and sunglasses on a sunny trail.
 On cooler, cloudy days, I am rocking a moisture-wicking ball cap from Columbia at the least.

-For sunglasses, I wear Native Eyewear Andes polarized wraparound sunglasses.
+For sunglasses, until I got prescription sunglasses, I wore Native Eyewear Andes polarized wraparound sunglasses.
 They fit well, are comfy and block out a lot of harmful rays.
 Native Eyewear has stopped making the Andes but they have several other models which might work for you.

 Bonnie is a lot fairer-complected than I am and will break out a long-sleeve sun shirt when spending a lot of time in harsh sunlight.
-She likes her Columbia long sleeve sun shirt and typically buys Columbia hiking shirts which already have SPF built into them.
+She likes her Columbia long sleeve sun shirt and typically buys Columbia hiking shirts that already have SPF built into them.
+They really are a life-saver both at the beach and on the trail.

 In addition to protection from the sun, you are going to want to carry protection from the rain and the cold as well.
 What you need will very much depend on where you are and what time of year it is.